anataliocs/stellar-arbitrage-apes-future-yacht-club/README.md

 ## STEP 2: Build contract

 - Update your contract
-- Build contract to standard location:  `target/wasm32v1-none/release/arbitrage_apes.wasm`
+- Build contract with a standard location:  `target/wasm32v1-none/release/arbitrage_apes.wasm`
 - Use release profile
-- Use `printenv CARGO_BUILD_RUSTFLAGS` to view build parameters
+- Set the ARBITRAGE_APES_WASM to the wasm path in the .env
+- Set the ARBITRAGE_APES_WASM_HASH .env

 **Setup aliases for step 2 scripts**
 - These will not persist through terminal sessions.